a-traina/cop3252-chess-game/README.md

 **Visual Features**
 - All graphic elements are custom designed by Ethan Broome
-    - Includes: Menu Screen, Sprite Buttons, Pieces
+    - Includes: Menu Screen, Sprite Buttons, Pieces, and Icons
 - Evaluation bar implements smooth animations for a clean look and feel
 - Player banner highlights on player's turn
 - Game board colors are fully customizable in the appearance settings (with an option to reset to default if desired)